JoseCQUADY/ChatApp_MERN/README.md

-# Pasos para correr el programa:
+# Steps to run the program

-1- Clonarlo
+1- Clone it

-2- Tener instalado Node.js
+2- Make sure Node.js is installed

-3- Abrir el proyecto
+3- Open the project

-4- Colocar el comando : npm install express
+4- Run the command: npm install express

-5- Coloar el comando : npm install
+5- Run the command: npm install

-5- Correr el programa con npm run dev
+6- Start the program with npm run dev